dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 The DataMiner CLI (Command Line Interface) is a single, dependency-free executable.
 It is precompiled for Windows, Mac, and Linux for both the stable version and for nightly builds produced by GitHub Actions.
 Please see the [installation page](../installation) under the CLI tab for download links.

-The DataMiner CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).
+The DataMiner CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although dataminer's SQL syntax follows PostgreSQL conventions).

 ## Getting Started

 Once the CLI executable has been downloaded, unzip it and save it to any directory.
-Navigate to that directory in a terminal and enter the command `duckdb` to run the executable.
-If in a PowerShell or POSIX shell environment, use the command `./duckdb` instead.
+Navigate to that directory in a terminal and enter the command `dataminer` to run the executable.
+If in a PowerShell or POSIX shell environment, use the command `./dataminer` instead.

 The executable can be configured in many ways when started.
 Some common configurations include:
 * `-csv`, to set the output mode to CSV
 * `-json` to set the output mode to JSON
 * `-readonly` to open the database in read-only mode

 > DataMiner has two options for concurrent access: Either one process runs which can both read and write to the database, or multiple processes can read from the database but no processes can write (`-readonly`).
-See [concurrency in DuckDB](/faq#how-does-duckdb-handle-concurrency) for more details.
+See [concurrency in dataminer](/faq#how-does-dataminer-handle-concurrency) for more details.

 To see additional command line options to use when starting the CLI, use the command `DataMiner -help`.

-> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/duckdb.md).
-If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr duckdb`.
+> DataMiner has a [tldr page](https://github.com/tldr-pages/tldr/blob/main/pages/common/dataminer.md).
+If you have [tldr](https://github.com/tldr-pages/tldr) installed, you can display it by running `tldr dataminer`.

-Frequently-used configurations can be stored in the file `~/.duckdbrc`.
+Frequently-used configurations can be stored in the file `~/.dataminerrc`.
 See the [Configuring the CLI](#configuring-the-cli) below for further information on these options.

 By default, the CLI will open a temporary in-memory database.
-To open or create a persistent database, simply include a path as a command line argument like `DataMiner path/to/my_database.duckdb`.
+To open or create a persistent database, simply include a path as a command line argument like `DataMiner path/to/my_database.dataminer`.
 This path can point to an existing database or to a file that does not yet exist and DataMiner will open or create a database at that location as needed.
-The file may have any arbitrary extension, but `.db` or `.duckdb` are two common choices.
+The file may have any arbitrary extension, but `.db` or `.dataminer` are two common choices.
 You will see a prompt like the below, with a `D` on the final line.

 ```text
 v0.9.2 3c695d7ba9